Pranav-create/Leadpoet/README.md

 ## Automated Subnet Checks
-After a Final Output Score above 0.5 is assigned, the subnet runs post-validation checks on each lead batch:
+After a Final Output Score `F` above 0.5 is assigned, the subnet runs post-validation checks on each lead batch:

-- **Invalid Lead Check**: Duplicates, invalid contacts, or incorrect formats reset the batch’s score to F = 0.
+- **Invalid Lead Check**: Duplicates, invalid contacts, or incorrect formats reset the batch’s score to `F` = 0.
 - **Collusion Check**: Buyer feedback and validator scoring patterns are analyzed using PyGOD and DBScan to detect manipulation.
-A Collusion Score (V_c) is generated.
+A Collusion Score `V_c` is generated.
-- **Collusion Flag**: If V_c ≥ 0.7, the validator is flagged for collusion.
-R_v is set to 0 for 90 days, disabling emissions.
+- **Collusion Flag**: If `V_c` ≥ 0.7, the validator is flagged for collusion. `F_v` is set to 0 for 90 days, disabling emissions.
 Affected buyers are also temporarily restricted from submitting queries.

 ## Technical Details